crawles/markdown_preview/test.md

 FROM table456
 ~~~

-## sql_magic with Spark and/or Hive
+## sql_magic with Spark and Hive

-The syntax for connecting with Spark is the same as above with the difference being a Spark connection object must be provided for config.
+The syntax for connecting with Spark is the same as above; simply point the connection object to a SparkSession, SQLContext, or HiveContext object.:

 ~~~
-# spark 2.0+
+#spark 2.0+
 %config SQLConn.conn_object_name = 'spark'

-# spark 1.6 and before
+#spark 1.6 and before
-from pyspark.sql import HiveContext  # or sqlContext hive_context = HiveContext(sc)
+from pyspark.sql import HiveContext  # or SQLContext hive_context = HiveContext(sc)
 %config SQLConn.conn_object_name = 'hive_context'
 ~~~